TwoClocks/coroutine-benchmarks/README.md

 Rust's async/await implementations is the most complicated by far.
 The resume code is obtuse.
 You call a `waker` which then calls `poll` on the `future` that then resumes.
 Callbacks are awkward in Rust because of the borrow checker, so callbacks might not be the baseline to measure from.
 All this code was run on `release` version, with `native` target and `lto` enabled `rustc 1.55.0`.
 Writing this code felt like I'm not using async/await the way it was intended.
 I just shoved into a coroutine looking box.
 I am an intermediate Rust dev at best.
 Criticism welcome.
 ### takeaways
-* I can not explain why Suspend and Resume flip places on Intel vs AMD.
+* Why are callbacks & resume so different on Intel vs AMD?
 * Despite concern about resume complexity, it's snappy on Intel.
-* Callbacks seem slow.
-Might be my code.
 * I would use async/await for Rust because it's a better fit for the language.
 * There are other issues in Rust that might make it inappropriate for ULL code w/o a profusion of `unsafe`.
 This specific test does not point to any issues.
 Promising.